Mark Tanner: Ordained ministry

 Tanner was ordained in the Church of England as a deacon in 1998, and as a priest on 3 July 1999 by Michael Langrish, Bishop of Birkenhead.
 From 1998 to 2001, he served his curacy at St Mary's Church, Upton, Merseyside in the Diocese of Chester.
 He then moved to the Diocese of Sheffield, and served as the vicar of St Mary's Church, Doncaster from 2001 to 2007.

 In 2007, Tanner moved to the Diocese of Ripon and Leeds.
 He was vicar of Holy Trinity Church, Ripon from 2007 to 2011.
 He also held a number of positions in addition to his parish ministry.
 He was area dean of Ripon from 2009 to 2011.
 Since 2009, he has been an officiating chaplain to the military (OCM), a type of part-time military chaplain who remains a civilian, and served as OCM to 21 Engineer Regiment from 2009 to 2011.

 In August 2011, Tanner became warden of Cranmer Hall, Durham, a Church of England theological college in the Open Evangelical tradition.
 He also served as OCM to 101st (Northumbrian) Regiment Royal Artillery from 2011 to 2013.
 In 2015, he was made an honorary canon of Durham Cathedral.
 During his five years at Cranmer Hall, he doubled the number of ordinands training there and oversaw the establishment of a training track for ministers from the free church, including those training for Baptist ordination.

 Episcopal ministry

 On 1 September 2016, it was announced that Tanner would become the next Bishop of Berwick, the suffragan bishop of the Diocese of Newcastle.
 On 18 October 2016, he was consecrated a bishop by John Sentamu, Archbishop of York during a service at York Minster.
 He was welcomed into the Diocese of Newcastle at St Nicholas' Cathedral, Newcastle on 3 December and at St Aidan's Church, Bamburgh on 4 December.

 On 12 May 2020, it was announced that Tanner would become the next Bishop of Chester, the Ordinary of the Diocese of Chester.
 The confirmation of his election as Bishop of Chester, by which he legally took office, took place on 15 July 2020: it was undertaken online due to the COVID-19 pandemic.

+On 7 June 2024, he gave the sermon at the wedding of Hugh Grosvenor, 7th Duke of Westminster and Olivia Grace Henson.

+On 19 June 2025, Tanner joined the House of Lords as one of the Lords Spiritual, following the retirement of Alan Smith, the Bishop of St Albans.
+He was introduced to the Lords on 17 July 2025.

+Views

+He abstained during a vote on introducing "standalone services for same-sex couples" on a trial basis during a meeting of the General Synod in November 2023; the motion passed.